 \subsection{Pre-Training Large Language Models}

 Figure \ref{fig:pretrain_lrwseep} illustrates the pre-training loss across learning rates for models ranging in size from $400$M to $3.2$B parameters.
 Notably, the Peri-LN architecture consistently achieves superior loss curves over this entire model size.
 Since Pre-LN shows best performance at learning rate $2 \times 10^{-3}$ across all model size, we set this to the default learning rate for Pre-LN and Peri-LN.
-Unlike Pre-LN, Post-LN’s appropriate learning rate lies in a lower range, so we have provided a separate summary in Appendix \ref{appendix:postln}.
+Unlike Pre-LN, Post-LN’s appropriate learning rate lies in a lower range, so we provide a separate summary in Appendix \ref{appendix:postln}.
 In Figures \ref{fig:pretrain_loss} and \ref{fig:pretrain_gradnorm}, we compare the pre-training loss and the gradient norm curve at each LN strategy’s best-performing learning rate of $400$M size models.
-The same trend was observed across different model sizes.
-In particular, when sweeping over training seeds, Pre-LN and Post-LN exhibited many spikes in the gradient norm curve, whereas Peri-LN showed relatively few spikes, supporting Proposition~\ref{prop:theory}.
-This reduction is consistent across both large and small learning rates.
+The same trend is observed across different model sizes (\S\ref{appendix:additionalresults_pretraining}).
+In particular, when we sweep over training seeds and learning rates, Pre-LN frequently exhibits spikes in the gradient-norm curve, whereas Peri-LN shows comparatively few, thereby supporting Proposition \ref{prop:theory}.

-We provide additional results in Appendix \ref{appendix:additionalresults}, including experiments using LayerNorm (instead of RMSNorm), analyses of varying sequence lengths, the effect of different training-token counts, and an ablation study on embedding LN.
-We also investigate pre-training using the OLMo$2$-style Peri-LN architecture in Appendix \ref{appendix:olmo2}.
-These findings are likewise consistent with those previously reported.